 2. The sewer system design has the first four units being serviced by a gravity 8" sewer main, but the remaining 72 units are each served by individual E-one sewer pump pits, each connecting to a common 2/3" sewer forcemain under the roadway.
 Based on discussions with the DPW and sewer department, it is my/our opinion that the 72 sewer pump pits and forcemain are the least desirable option for the development.
 The most viable design would include extending the 8" gravity sewer as far as possible into the site at minimum slope (0.004ft/ft) to serve as many homes as possible via gravity sewer.
 If the engineer were to redesign the roadway as mentioned above to eliminate tight horizontal curves, it would appear that gravity sewer could extend some 1000 feet into the site.
-The remainder of the site where a single pump station would pump sewage to the front sewer system.
+The remainder of the site would typically be serviced by a gravity sewer system to a low point at the rear of the site where a single pump station would pump sewage to the front sewer system.
 This single pump station could also have a backup generator in the event of a power outage.
 A single, shallow forcemain would be installed, rather than a forcemain at depths approaching 10 feet as shown on the current plans.